xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/6_pull.md

-Eventually, after committing changes to a local branch it becomes time to push the changes upstream so they can be shared.
+To synchronize changes in your local repository with an upstream repository the Git pull command is used.
+Git pull merges changes from upstream into the local repository.

-This lesson teaches you how to share changes made in your local Git repository by pushing them to the upstream repository.
+This lesson teaches you how to use Git pull to synchronize your local repository with the upstream repository.

 <iframe src="//www.youtube.com/embed/Q7Bclax0D1c?rel=0" width="640" height="360" frameborder="0"></iframe>